 Lonza Group AG

 KDDI is a Japanese telecommunication company that helps to provide the digital backbone for the connected world — the system for enhanced productivity through communication.
-KDDI benefits from the rise in Japan’s smartphone penetration, which is expected to reach 70% within the next three years, and, importantly, from the surge in data use this year, because the company prices data according to usage levels.
-The company is focused on “future proofing” its network (KDDI’s fixed line backbone) with rapidly changing technologies and volumes and the need to ensure robust infrastructure with the move from mobile to wifi.
+KDDI benefits from the rise in Japan’s smartphone penetration, which is expected to reach 70% within the next three years, and, importantly, from the surge in data use this year — the company prices data according to usage levels.
+KDDI is focused on “future proofing” its network (its fixed line backbone) with rapidly changing technologies and volumes and the need to ensure robust infrastructure with the move from mobile to Wi-Fi.
 The digital economy represents lower cost, lower intensity and lower environmental footprint advantages.
-KDDI company has strong programs and policies to manage its material ESG concerns, positioning itself well within the Japanese telecommunication market.
+KDDI has strong programs and policies to manage its material ESG concerns, positioning itself well within the Japanese telecommunication market.
 Data privacy, of course, is a key issue.
 KDDI demonstrates best practices, including a commitment not to collect personal information from third-party sources.

 Pax Global Opportunities Fund Top 10 Holdings

 This information is not a recommendation to buy or sell any security.